Julie Brown- Boston

 Daniel Repsch- Montreal

 Dan is immersed in the music and the movement.
-He constantly travels internationally to continue learning, happily sharing his ideas along the way.
+He constantly travels internationally teaching and learning, happily sharing his ideas along the way.
 In his teaching, Dan’s enthusiastic approach brings a focus on innovation, connection, and attention to your partner.
 Dan is also a veteran DJ, spinning for events across 4 continents and DJing everything from international events to local dances on a weekly basis.
 He’s also organized both locally and for international events as their Head DJ, including BluesSHOUT! and The Blues Experiment.
 In the end, Dan is most excited to work hard at improving the dance and to see his students break through their boundaries.

-Damon Stone- Minneapolis
+Damon Stone- Oakland

 Dan Legenthal- Boston

 Dan Legenthal lives in Boston, MA, working on as many vernacular jazz and blues dances as he can.
 His passion extends to both the social floor and competition.
 When not competing, he teaches at events like Korea Blues Camp (South Korea), Hot Blues In Toulouse (France), and The Blues Experiment (USA).

 Drawing from his degree in Classical Guitar, Dan has unique insight into how to practice and develop one’s skills, and uses that knowledge to create a dynamic and engaging learning environment.
 Since dance is experiential, Dan likes to prioritize doing, and treats learning like a sequence of experiments where you can learn as much from failures as from success.
 This philosophy is anchored on clear, precise language, and a belief that every student is capable of developing their own skill by patient, intentional practice.